anilkeshwani/speech-text-alignment/docs/mls_eda.md

 Summary and descriptive statistics about the ~25% stratified sample taken of MLS for experiments (_transcripts_stratified_sample_2702009.jsonl_).

+### Text

-Mean sequence length: 39.43
+Mean sequence length in tokens: 39.43
-Std dev. of sequence length: 10.32
+Std dev. of sequence length in tokens: 10.32

-Sequence length quantiles:
+Sequence length quantiles (tokens):
 - 0.001: 14.0
 - 0.01: 20.0
 - 0.25: 32.0